-As large dogs, Labradors require good nutrition to live long, healthy lives.
-Some Lab owners feed their dogs homemade diets to avoid common fillers found in commercial dog food, including meat byproducts, corn, wheat, artificial colors and additives.
-Feeding a Lab from your kitchen requires careful attention to preparing balanced meals for this breed's high energy level.
-Consult your veterinarian before switching to a homemade diet for your older Lab or starting such a plan with a new puppy.
+As large dogs, Labradors require good nutrition to live a long, healthy life.
+Some Lab owners feed their dogs homemade diets to avoid common fillers found in commercial dog food, including meat byproducts, corn, wheat, artificial colors, and additives.
+When all these are taken into consideration, fresh foods for dogs sounds like a good idea.

-Combine pre-cooked ingredients for faster meals.
-A sample recipe for one meal combines 1 cup cooked poultry with no bones, ½ cup steamed vegetables, ½ cup prepared brown rice and several tablespoons of no-sodium broth.
-If you want to cook one meal from scratch, gather 2/3 cup cubed uncooked meat, ¾ cup raw sweet potato or carrot, ¾ cup instant brown rice and 1 cup water.
-Boil the meat and vegetables in water until tender, add the instant rice and continue cooking until the rice is done, adding water as needed.
+Combine precooked ingredients for faster meals.
+A sample recipe for one meal combines 1 cup cooked poultry with no bones, 1/2 cup steamed vegetables, 1/2 cup prepared brown rice, and several tablespoons of no-sodium broth.
+If you want to cook one meal from scratch, gather 2/3 cup cubed uncooked meat, 3/4 cup raw sweet potato or carrot, 3/4 cup instant brown rice, and 1 cup water.
+Boil the meat and vegetables in water until tender, add the instant rice, and continue cooking until the rice is done, adding water as needed.

 Calcium is particularly important for healthy Lab teeth and bones.
+Meats and vegetables are deficient in calcium, so it's necessary to add it.
 In addition to providing calcium via a supplement, you can also add buttermilk or egg shells to your dog's meals for an extra boost of this mineral.